-The transfusion of donated blood and blood parts from one person to another can save lives: not only is blood needed when there is a large loss of blood, but the various components that make up blood can be used for treating certain illnesses.
+The transfusion of donated blood and blood parts from one person to another can save lives.
+Not only is blood needed when there is a large loss of blood, but the various components that make up blood can be used for treating certain medical conditions.

 Why is there a need for a blood transfusion?